salbrecht-mungil/holiday-planner/README.md

 - Eventually the API would retrieve certain variables such as the employee_id and manager_id from an authentication layer.
 For simplicity this is currently represented through query parameters.
 - At present the vacation dates are handled as vacation_start_date <= vacation_end_date.
 - Annual leave is assigned per calendar year (if this is not the case the calculations will have to be amended)
+- Remaining holidays can not be taken over into new year.

 # Planning the assignment